British Virgin Islands | Classic

 From Jost Van Dyke, it is about 12NM and a general heading of 128 deg. mag.
 After passing Little Tatch, you will fight some current and sometimes headwinds if the wind is southeasterly.
 So this is not necessarily a short trip.

-Norman is famous because it is believed to be The "Treasure Island" from Robert Stevenson- although there is a controversy there!.
+Norman is famous because it is believed to be the "Treasure Island" from Robert Stevenson- although there is a controversy there!.
 But it has always been surrounded by numerous stories of pirates and buried treasures.
-The store at Pirates displays relics found on the island.

-The anchorage is at the Bight, where there are plenty mooring balls.
+The anchorage is at the Bight, where they have installed mooring balls.
 You want to arrive there relatively early as you definitely will go snorkeling at the Caves, situated at Treasure Point.
 It is one of the best snorkeling sites in the BVIs.
 You can go with your dinghy from your moorings ball to the Caves, where you can grab another ball, as it is forbidden to anchor anyway.

-As a more recent operation, Pirates is a beach / restaurant located on the eastern part of the Bight, where food and ambiance are fairly nice - but pricey
+On the beach, Billy Bones is a recently renovated bar/restaurant located on the eastern part of the Bight, where food and ambiance are fairly nice, albeit not cheap..

 Back to the base.
 If you are going back to Road Town or Nanny Cay, with a little luck, it is a reach back to the base.